virtual-labs/exp-block-codes-iiith/experiment/theory.md

-# Theory

-## Linear Block Codes
+### Linear Block Codes

 Linear Block Codes are arguably the most popular class of forward error correcting codes used in communication systems.

 A linear block code $\mathcal{C}$ has three important parameters of interest, the blocklength $n$, the rate $R$ of the code given by the ratio $k/n$ of its dimension $k$ to its length $n$, and its minimum distance, which is the least Hamming distance between any pair of distinct codewords.
 In the case of linear block codes, the minimum distance of the code is exactly equal to the minimum weight of any non-zero codeword in the code.
 We denote the minimum distance of the code as $d_{\min}(\mathcal{C})$.

-## Binary Linear Block Codes, Codewords, Dimension of a Code, Number of Codewords, and Rate
+### Binary Linear Block Codes, Codewords, Dimension of a Code, Number of Codewords, and Rate

 Our focus is on binary linear block codes.
 A binary linear block code is a subspace of the $n$-dimensional vector space $\mathbb{F}^n_2$ over the finite field $\mathbb{F}_2$ with two elements $\{0,1\}$, with the operations addition and multiplication modulo $2$.

 The *dimension* of a linear code is typically denoted by $k$.
 Observe that $1\leq k \leq n$.
 We call such a binary linear code as $[n,k]$ binary linear code, where $n$ refers to the *blocklength* of the code, and $k$ refers to its dimension.
 Since the dimension of the code subspace is $k$, the code itself contains *$2^k$ codewords*, corresponding to all possible linear combinations.
 The *rate* of a $[n,k]$ linear block code is defined as the ratio $\frac{k}{n}$, which signifies the fraction of the message bits to the number of bits in the codeword.

-## Generator Matrix and the code as its Rowspace
+### Generator Matrix and the code as its Rowspace

 A *generator matrix* $G$ of an $[n,k]$ binary linear code $\cal C$ is a $k\times n$ matrix over $\mathbb{F}_2$, containing a basis of the code space as its rows.
 In other words, the code $\cal C$ is the rowspace of the matrix $G$.
 Let us see an example.